lsst-uk/IntroToRSP/docs/Locations/edinburgh.md

 # The University of Edinburgh
 {: .fs-9 }

-Serving Edinburgh, Glasgow, St. Andrews
-{: .fs-6 .fw-300 }
+Serving The Universities of Edinburgh, Glasgow, and St. Andrews {: .fs-6 .fw-300 }
 ---